fujitsu/ansible-collection-for-fos/README.md

 - **fos_vlan.py** — Manage configurations in Vlan Config modes

 ## Installation
-### From source

-The [fujitsu/ansible-collection-for-fos repository](https://github.com/fujitsu/ansible-collection-for-fos) contains the code for the collection.

-Install ansible.netcommon
+### Install Ansible and dependency module

 ```
-ansible-galaxy collection install ansible.netcommon
+pip3 install ansible --user
+pip3 install paramiko --user
 ```

+Detailed information can be found on the [official page](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible).

+### Install fos-ansible-collection

+#### From source

+This repository contains the entire code for fos-ansible-collection, so we can just copy the plugins to complete the installation.

 Copy plugins
 ```